max-amb/infectious_disease_simulation/README.md

 2. Navigate to the directory in which the code is saved by `cd <PATH>`

-3. Run the program using `poetry run python main.py`
+3. Run the program using `poetry run python -m infectious_disease_simulation.main`

 4. Set parameters in the GUI, or load a previous simulation's parameters